magefree/mage/readme.md

  * Sealed (also from Cube) tournaments (2-16)

 ## Installation
-Download the latest release from [here](http://XMage.info).
-You need this to be able to play on the public server.
+Install the XMage Launcher to download and install always the latest XMage release from [here](http://XMage.info).

-After you extract the content of the archive, you will find batch files to start the client/server in the corresponding directories.
-See the included readme files for more instructions.

-You will need to have the [Java Runtime Environment](http://java.com/en/) Version 7.
+You will need to have the [Java Runtime Environment](http://java.com/en/) Version 7 or later.

 Here you can find a log of the latest changes: [Release changes] (http://github.com/magefree/mage/wiki/Release-changes)